Tori was forced to take a detour. Bad mistake!

 "Sure, but what has love got to do with it!"
 Sam shrugged.
 "She tried to sneak away, and I caught her."

 Tori was dragged into an old building that smelled musty and mildewy.
 She was led down a dimly lit hallway until they came to room number 43 where she was shoved inside.
 When hearing he locked the door, Tori pounded on the door.
 "Hey, you can't lock me in here!
 I will not be a prisoner!"

 A knock on the door made Tori jump.
-When hearing the knock again, she opened the door.
+When hearing the knock again, she walked out of the bathroom to open the door.
 A beautiful young woman stood with her luggage and handbag.
 “Hi!
 My name is Delila.
 Here are your things from the car.”

 “Thank you!
 Do you happen to know where my car is?”

 “No, I’m sorry, I do not.”